kevintruong/til/Process-Control,-Part-1:-Wait-macros-Stop-Kill.md

   return 0;
 }
 ```
+We will first start the process in the background (notice the & at the end).
-If we start this process from the shell we can send it a signal using the keyboard (CTRL-C to interrupt) or by using the kill command.
+Then send it a signal from the shell process by using the kill command.
 ```
 >./program &
 My pid is 403